 Taking ownership of anything in your own name—whether it’s a bank or brokerage account, a home, a business, or anything—is very easy.
 You have complete control.
 The downside of that, however, is that assets that you own individually are fully subject to the claims of any of your creditors.
-In addition, assets in your name are part of your taxable estate once you pass away.
+In addition, assets in your name will be part of your taxable estate once you pass away.
 Assuming no beneficiary is listed specifically in the asset documentation, assets you own in your individual name will pass to your beneficiaries under the terms of your Will and will have to go through a process known as probate.

 Pay on death or transfer on death

-A pay-on-death account (most frequently a bank account) or transfer-on-death account (most frequently a brokerage account) works exactly like an individual account during your lifetime; assets are subject to your creditors’ claims.
-But, when you pass away, the account passes automatically to the named beneficiary with just a death certificate and proof of identity; the beneficiary designation (not your Will) controls the disposition of the account.
-For this reason, the named beneficiary does not need to wait for your Will to be probated in order to take ownership of the account.
+When you pass, away the named beneficiary only needs to provide a death certificate and proof of identity; the beneficiary designation (not your Will) controls the disposition of the account.
+For this reason, the account does not need to go through probate before the beneficiary can take ownership of the account.

-Your comprehensive estate plan may include an entity (such as an LLC or S Corporation) or a trust.
-You should work with your tax advisors and your J.P.
-Morgan representative to ensure that your assets are titled where they should be— ideally, assets you want to own in an entity or trust should be titled in that entity or trust from the beginning.
+If your planning includes an entity such as an LLC or S Corporation, or a trust, work with your tax advisors and your J.P.
+Morgan Advisor to ensure that your assets are titled the way they should be.
+Ideally, assets you want to own in a trust or entity should be titled in that trust or entity from the beginning.

 Make sure account titles are consistent with your plan

-When you are opening a new account, it is often a good time to review your planning to confirm that the plan you have in place still meets your objectives.
-Oftentimes, questions about account titling will raise other questions that implicate your broader plan—if, for example, you have a revocable trust, should a new account be opened in the name of the trust as opposed to your individual name?
-Should you have a joint account with your parent or child, or would a trust, or maybe a transfer-on-death or pay-on-death account, be a better fit?
+When you are opening a new account, it is often a good time to review and confirm that the plan you have in place still meets your objectives.
+Questions about account titling frequently raise other questions about your broader plan.
+For example, if you have a revocable trust, should a new account be opened in the name of the trust or in your individual name?
+If you have a joint account with a child or a parent, would a trust, or maybe a transfer-on-death or pay-on-death account, be a better option?

-In addition, if you and your spouse own all of your property as joint tenants with rights of survivorship or by the entirety, it may be more difficult to take advantage of certain estate planning techniques (such as a bypass trust, for state or Federal estate tax purposes) that require each of you to have assets in your individual name that will pass via your Will or revocable trust.
-You should always consult with your planning professionals before taking title to assets to make sure that the titling is consistent with your overall plan and does not jeopardize its efficacy.
+In addition, if you and your spouse own all of your property as joint tenants with rights of survivorship or by the entirety, it may be more difficult to take advantage of certain estate planning techniques, such as a bypass trust under a Will or revocable trust.
+Some of these techniques require each of you and your spouse to have assets in your individual name that will pass through your estate via your Will or revocable trust.